 - play the role of change agents in the social sector

-S-H-A-R-I-N-G stands for “Sending Hope And Rebuilding Into National Goals.”
-S-H-A-R-I-N-G University (SU) is a 508 (c)(1)(a) company, a Spiritual and Humanitarian organization dedicated to providing a platform for change.
-Their goal is to raise the standard of human experience for all nations by eliminating poverty and sickness globally.
-Their education is focused on Social Entrepreneurship; specializing in businesses that solve community problems and address pandemic health issues.
+S-H-A-R-I-N-G stands for “Sending Hope And Rebuilding Into National Goals”, a 508 (c)(1)(a) Spiritual And Humanitarian Organization dedicated to empowering micro communities with global connectivity.
+Their goal is to level the playing field and raise the standard of human experience for all nations by eliminating poverty and sickness.
+Their education is focused on micro learning; specializing in businesses that solve community problems and address pandemic health issues.

 A micro community should reflect the need to include micro learning that educates and equips their community.
 We cannot assume that micro learning will automatically weed out social ventures that are not effectively and efficiently utilizing resources.
 The following emphasis on micro learning and accountability can be stated as follows:

 Adopting a mission to create and sustain social value (not just private value),

 Recognizing and relentlessly pursuing new opportunities to serve that mission,